terramate-io/terramate/docs/backend-config.md

 Terrastack provides some facilities to improve on how backend configuration is managed on Terraform.
-The idea is to circumvent some of the limitations from terraform that makes it really hard to avoid duplication/mistakes when managing backend configuration.
+The idea is to circumvent some of the limitations from Terraform that makes it really hard to avoid duplication/mistakes when managing backend configuration.

 There is no way to define a single parametrized backend configuration